OpenTTD/website/_posts/2024-02-18-how-its-made.md

 Automated checks are well and good, but so far they can't replace a human code review.
 In code review, other people look at the code and try to find any issues or spots that could be improved.
 This can be everything from validating functionality, checking UI and user experience, to proof-reading code comments.
-For a large change like the ship pathfinder, we've even organized a multi-player test game to check for any dreaded desync problems.
+For a large change like the ship pathfinder, we even organized a multi-player test game to check for any dreaded desync problems.

 Usually, this results in a back and forth between the author updating the PR and the reviewers looking again until the PR is either declared good or rejected.
 Unfortunately, not every author has the motivation to follow this until the end, so it happens that PRs just kind of fizzle off without reaching a finished state.
 Up to here, everybody can pitch in with reviewing a PR, but actually approving or rejecting a PR requires a decision by someone that has commit access to the OpenTTD repository.

 PR aren't actually outright rejected that often.
-Reasons for rejection might be that the PR is contrary to the goals of the OpenTTD project, like e.g. re-creating the original Transport Tycoon gameplay.
+Reasons for rejection might be that the PR is contrary to the goals of the OpenTTD project, like trying to add content that could be very well done as an add-on NewGRF.
 Sometimes it also happens that a PR is meant well, but just not the right solution for a particular issue because it might affect some other part of the game negatively.

 For approving a PR we're quite strict, maybe stricter than many other projects out there.